GeertJohan/aerospike-discovery/README.md

  - announce the local Aerospike node to etcd.
  - watch etcd for announcements and tip the local Aerospike node about new nodes in the cluster.

+To install run: `go get github.com/GeertJohan/aerospike-discovery` or use the docker container.

 #### Docker
 This repository is available as automatically built docker container image in docker hub as `geertjohan/aerospike-discovery`.